Instant Pot Risotto

 How to Make Instant Pot Pressure Cooker Risotto

 Making Instant Pot risotto is so simple it’s almost embarrassing.
 The base of this basic risotto recipe is arborio onion, garlic, arborio rice, and vegetable broth.
+If you’d like to try something different, try this Italian Farro Risotto which also has Instant Pot instructions.

 Saute the onion, garlic, and rice.